Bill Henry - District 4

 Bill Henry has brought a wealth of experience across the public, private, and nonprofit sectors to his job representing the Baltimore City Council’s 4th District.

-Before being elected to represent North and Northeast Baltimore’s 4th District, Bill spent eight years working in community development at the Patterson Park Community Development Corporation.
-Prior to that, he spent seven years as staff in City Hall, first interning in the Mayor’s office under Kurt Schmoke and then in the City Council President’s office, working his way up from legislative director to chief of staff.
-Bill served as a congressional aide and a legislative aide in Annapolis between “tours of duty” in City Hall, also working in the private sector as a community relations and organizational development consultant.
+Before being elected to represent North and Northeast Baltimore’s 4th District, Bill worked in neighborhood development at the Patterson Park Community Development Corporation and as staff in City Hall, first interning in the Mayor’s office under Kurt Schmoke and then in the City Council President’s office, working his way up from legislative director to chief of staff.
+Bill served as a congressional aide and later as a legislative aide in Annapolis between “tours of duty” in City Hall, also working in the private sector as a community relations and organizational development consultant.

 A graduate of Loyola University Maryland, where he earned an MBA with a concentration in finance, Bill received his undergraduate degree in social & behavioral sciences, with concentrations in urban studies and public policy, from the Johns Hopkins University.
 Bill also graduated from Loyola-Blakefield High School’s honors program and St. Mary’s parish school in Govans.
-A lifelong City resident, Bill lives in Radnor-Winston with his wife Ruth and their two daughters, Claudia and Amelia.
+A lifelong City resident who graduated from two different schools in the district he now represents, Bill lives in the Radnor-Winston neighborhood with his wife Ruth and their two daughters, Claudia and Amelia.

 Bill has represented the City Council on the board of Community Media of Baltimore City, which oversees our public access cable channels, and the Baltimore City Commission for Historical & Architectural Preservation, along with having been the Council's first African-American representative to the City's Planning Commission.
 He currently serves as a member of the Biennial Audits Oversight Commission and sits on the City Council's Budget & Appropriations, Housing & Urban Affairs, and Labor committees.